Sandra Paikowsky: Writing

 She has had a long involvement with the "Journal of Canadian Art History".
 She was its co-founder and then the Editor and Publisher for over 35 years (1974 on).
 She was the co-editor of the survey book The Visual Arts in Canada: The Twentieth Century (Oxford University Press, 2010), said to succeed as a "useful historiographic case study" and wrote a chapter on modernist representational painting.
-She is the author of several books on Canadian art and praised for her writing such as the book/catalogue Goodridge Roberts: 1904-1974 (McMichael Canadian Art Collection, 1998) which accompanied the travelling exhibition and James Wilson Morrice: Paintings and Drawings of Venice (2023), the first complete survey of the artist's images of Venice, Italy, which was given a rating of five stars out of five on Goodreads.
+She is the author of several books on Canadian art and praised for her writing such as the book/catalogue Goodridge Roberts: 1904-1974 (McMichael Canadian Art Collection, 1998) which accompanied the travelling exhibition and James Wilson Morrice: Paintings and Drawings of Venice (2023), the first complete survey of the artist's images of Venice, Italy.

 She has written numerous articles on Canadian art for books and journals.
 Among them are "Constructing an Identity.
 The 1952 XXVI Biennale di Venezia and The Projection of Canada Abroad", in The Journal of Canadian Art History/Annales d'histoire de l’art canadien, vol.20, 1999; "'From Away' The Carnegie Corporation, Walter Abell and American Strategies for Art in the Maritimes from the 1920s to the 1940s", Journal of Canadian Art History/Annales d’histoire de l’art canadien, vol. 27, 2006; and "The Girls and the Grid: Montreal Women Abstract Painters in the 1950s and Early 60s" in Rethinking Professionalism, Women and Art in Canada 1850-1970 (McGill-Queens University Press, 2012).
 Recent articles include a Foreword for an exhibition and catalogue of Peter Krausz: photographies = photographs: 1969-2015 (2015).

 She has written often on James Wilson Morrice.
 In 2005 and 2012, she wrote lengthy articles on Morrice and Venice in the Journal of Canadian Art History/Annales d’histoire de l'art canadien, the first titled "James Wilson Morrice.
 The Campiello delle Ancore" (vol. 26), the second, "James Wilson Morrice at the Rialto Market, Venice" (vol. 33).
 In 2009, she wrote "James Wilson Morrice's Return from School: A Modernist Image of Quebec Children", in the book Depicting Canada’s Children (Sir Wilfred Laurier University Press, 2009).
 In 2017, she wrote the chapter on "James Wilson Morrice in Venice.
 Stones and Water" in Morrice: the A.K.
 Prakash Collection in trust to the nation by Katerina Atanassova et al. These chapters were called "wonderfully readable essays" in Goodreads.

 In 2019, she wrote the chapter on "Canadian artists at the water's edge" in Canada and Impressionism: New Horizons, 1880-1930, the catalogue/book edited by Rosemary Shipton for the National Gallery of Canada exhibition.
 Her contribution was described as "superbly written".